-Four months of the PG4 year are spent in a combination of experiences at the Meriter Hospital and TAC.
+Four months of the PG4 year are spent in a combination of experiences at Meriter Hospital and TAC.
 This rotation provides residents with experience in more of a private practice healthcare system.
 Residents achieve a significant level of autonomy in performing surgical procedures most common to a community urologist.
 They spend at least one half-day per week in clinic rotating with various faculty members.
 This experience exposes them to practice management skills in a general urology practice clinic, along with exposure to coding and compliance regulations.
 The PGY4 resident is responsible for management of inpatients on the Urology service at Meriter Hospital under careful supervision of the attending faculty on call or the appropriate attending faculty assigned to each patient.
 Residents round each day and write a progress note with the management plan for that patient.
 Each patient is seen by the attending faculty.
-The PGY4 Meriter/TAC resident is assigned to 1st call from home one week night with the additional two nights covered by the PGY3 resident and one night by the Meriter Physician's Assistant.
-Weekend call is every 4th weekend, alternating in cross coverage with the Meriter residents, the UW Elective resident, and the junior UWHC White/Consult resident.
+The PGY4 Meriter/TAC resident is assigned to 1st call from home two week nights with the additional one night covered by the PGY4 Elective resident.
+Weekend call is every 4th weekend, alternating in cross coverage with the Meriter residents, the UW Elective resident, and the junior UWHC Red resident.
 Work hour restrictions are carefully enforced, and any necessary call coverage due to work hour limitations or resident fatigue is covered by the attending physician on call.

 The primary purpose of the resident elective rotation is to broaden and enrich the educational experiences of our trainees.
 Elective rotations allow for exploration of subspecialty area of urology, the opportunity to learn from other medical and surgical services, and the ability to have experiences that would not otherwise be provided in standard urology curricula.
 Elective rotations take place during the PG4 year, which allows the senior resident to focus on potential fellowship sub-specialization.
-Examples of elective rotations include: radiology (imaging), interventional radiology, advanced laparoscopic/robotic surgery, transplant urology, plastic surgery, colorectal surgery, urogynecology, urodynamics/voiding dysfunction, female pelvic medicine and reconstructive surgery, community urology, medical oncology, surgical oncology, reproductive endocrinology/infertility, trauma, and metabolic stone/nephrology.
+Examples of elective rotations include: radiology (imaging), interventional radiology, advanced laparoscopic/robotic surgery, transplant urology, plastic surgery, colorectal surgery, pediatric urology, urogynecology, urodynamics/voiding dysfunction, female pelvic medicine and reconstructive surgery, community urology, medical oncology, surgical oncology, reproductive endocrinology/infertility, trauma, and metabolic stone/nephrology.

-Residents spend 12 months as the Chief Resident of the UWHC services (four months on UWHC Red, four months on UWHC White and four months as UW Chief).
+Residents spend 12 months as the Chief Resident of the UWHC services (four months on UWHC Red, four months on UWHC White and four months as UW Admin Chief).